-If a tree designated to remain is removed or irreparably damaged as determined by the RAP arborist, a contractor shall be required to install a replacement tree matching in size, quality, and variety, using a contractor designated by the RAP arborist.
-If an acceptable replacement tree is not available, the contractor shall be required to pay damages to RAP Forestry for the value of the damaged tree as assessed by a qualified tree and plant appraiser, using the guidelines set forth in the most current edition of the "Council of Tree & Landscape Appraisers Guide for Plant Appraisal", the trunk formula technique through TreeKeeper[®], or other industry-approved methods.
-The TreeKeeper® tool is based on the species, diameter, height, condition, and location value of the tree for mitigation purposes.
+If a tree designated to remain is removed or irreparably damaged by the contractor as determined by the RAP arborist, the contractor shall be liable for all damages to RAP, which may include without limitation the value of the damaged tree.
+The contractor shall be required to install a replacement tree matching in size, quality, and variety, using a contractor designated by the RAP arborist.
+If an acceptable replacement tree is not available, the contractor shall be required to pay damages to RAP Forestry for the value of the damaged tree.
+The value, assessed by a qualified tree and plant appraiser, is determined using the guidelines set forth in the most current edition of the "Council of Tree & Landscape Appraisers Guide for Plant Appraisal", the trunk formula technique, or other industryapproved methods.
+The trunk formula is based on the species, diameter, height, condition, and location value of the tree for mitigation purposes.